 Is the boat licensed or registered in your name?
 You will need to produce a license, or a “blue book” in the case of a registered vessel to effect title transfer and complete the transaction when the boat is sold.
 When you list the boat for sale you will be asked to produce this documentation.In situations where there is a lien or loan on the boat, advise the lender your selling.
 Then, provide your broker with the name of a contact at the financial institution.
 This will speed up the completion of a sale.If you’re kept a maintenance log leave it on the boat along with any supporting invoices for repairs, service and upgrades.
 Buyers also like to see operating manuals for the systems on the boat, so be sure to include what you have.
 And don’t forget a copy of the most recent survey.

 Often overlooked with boats, but as with houses, curb appeal is the all important first impression.
 How does the boat look as you approach it along the dock?
 What’s the overall feeling you get as you step aboard?
 Is the boat moored and tied up properly?
 Don’t leave dock lines, power cords, and other boat clutter laying on the dock to trip over.Is the boat easy to board?
 Provide a step to simplify boarding if the boat has no transom door or access is otherwise difficult.
 Remove the dinghy if it impedes boarding ease.
 Keep the space around your boat clean.
 If it looks like you care about your boat, other will too.
 Eliminate any negatives and mike a strong first impression.
 Try looking at your boat through the eyes of a buyer.

 Yes.
 We have a wealth of experience in making cross border transactions a breeze.
+We probably do more of this work than any other brokerage.
 Contact a Thunderbird broker to learn more.